Knee Ligament Injury Treatment & Recovery

 How long does a knee ligament injury take to heal?

-Recovery time varies.
-Mild sprains often settle in a few weeks, moderate injuries may take 4 to 8 weeks, and severe tears can take several months, especially if the knee remains unstable.
+Mild sprains often settle in a few weeks.
+Moderate injuries may take 4 to 8 weeks.
+Severe tears can take several months, especially when the knee remains unstable, sport demands are high, or surgery is required.

 Do I need a brace for a knee ligament injury?

 A brace may help in the early phase for some ligament injuries, especially collateral ligament sprains.
-A physiotherapist can advise whether bracing suits your injury, your activity level, and your goals.
+Your physiotherapist can advise whether bracing suits your injury, sport, work demands, and recovery goals.

 When should I see a physio for knee instability?

-If your knee feels unstable, keeps giving way, or swelling and pain limit function, book an assessment early.
-Early guidance can help you regain movement, rebuild strength, and decide whether imaging or medical review is needed.
+Book an assessment if your knee feels unstable, keeps giving way, or swelling and pain limit function.
+Early guidance may help you regain movement, rebuild strength, and decide whether imaging or medical review is needed.

 Book your appointment - 24/7